 Having left UMC with a new baby, no degree, and a lot of student loan debt Tanya took time away from school to work and support her new family.
 She has taken a UND class occasionally over the years but it wasn’t until about four years ago when Arts & Sciences Dean Debbie Storrs was hired and she began to encourage Tanya to finish the coursework and obtain a bachelor’s degree.
-Watch for Tanya at UND’s graduation in August 2017 when she earns a B.A. in Interdisciplinary Studies!
-She’ll be the first in her immediate family to earn a bachelor’s degree.
+Tanya proudly walked across the stage at UND’s graduation in May 2017 after earning a B.A. in Interdisciplinary Studies!
+She is the first person in her immediate and extended family to earn a bachelor’s degree.

-Tanya has worked at UND since July 1998 and has been in the College of Arts & Sciences for 11 years.
+Tanya has worked at UND since July 1998 and has been in the College of Arts & Sciences for over 12 years.
 With an open door, Tanya is thrilled to help all students be successful.
-She is an advocate especially for other first-generation students to have the encouragement they need to reach their goals and recognize their own abilities.
+She is an advocate for other first-generation students to have the encouragement they need to reach their goals and recognize their own abilities.